2007 United States elections

 Elections were held in the United States on November 6, 2007.
 During this off-year election, the only seats up for election in the United States Congress were special elections held throughout the year.
 None of these congressional seats changed party hands.
 There were also several gubernatorial races and state legislative elections, and numerous citizen initiatives, mayoral races in several major cities, and several types of local offices on the ballot.

+Despite a favorable environment for the Democratic Party, especially after the 2006 midterms which saw Democrats take control of Congress and state governments, Louisiana is a notable exception due to the deep unpopularity of the state's Democratic governor Kathleen Blanco over her handling of the aftermath of Hurricane Katrina.

 Federal elections

 There were five special elections to the United States House of Representatives in 2007.
 Four of them were held after the death of the prior incumbent, while the seat in Massachusetts's 5th congressional district opened up after Marty Meehan resigned to become the Chancellor of the University of Massachusetts Lowell.
 In each of these special elections, the incumbent party won.

 State elections

 Gubernatorial elections

 Three states elected governors in 2007, although only two of them voted on November 6, namely Kentucky and Mississippi.
 Louisiana's election date did not coincide with that of most states; its open primary was held on October 20.

 The final results were a net change of zero between the political parties.
 The Democrats picked up the governorship in Kentucky, but the Republicans picked up the one in Louisiana.
 The Republicans maintained control of the governorship in Mississippi.